Optum/runiac/README.md

 This has the benefit of not introducing the subtle complexities of "toggling" between two different resources with `count`

-**NOTE**: Terraform recommends using this feature sparingly as it is not noticable the value is overridden in the main terraform files.
+**NOTE**: Terraform recommends using this feature sparingly as it is not noticeable the value is overridden in the main terraform files.
 A common use case for this feature is controlling terraform `lifecycle` parameters for ephemeral environments while keeping the main terraform files defined for production.

 ## Contributing